Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: Introduction

 \section{Introduction}

+Advances in high-performance embedded hardware and next-generation wireless communication technologies such as 6G have enabled the widespread deployment of IoT devices across diverse application domains, including smart healthcare, smart manufacturing, and smart cities.
+In particular, vision IoT devices, such as wireless surveillance cameras and UAVs, provide important visual information for security and safety monitoring, including real-time intrusion detection and inspection of hazardous areas.
+However, the rapid growth of IoT devices has increased pressure on available bandwidth.
+Especially, vision IoT devices require substantial bandwidth to transmit visual data, which are inherently more complex and contain a much larger amount of information, thereby requiring significantly more bits than other modalities such as text and speech.
+Therefore, the recent communication systems need high-quality vision data transmission methods under limited bandwidth constraints.

-Conventional digital communication systems rely on separation-based source and channel coding according to Shannon's source-channel coding separation theorem~\cite{shannon1948mathematical}, where source coding compresses data to reduce its size, and channel coding adds redundancy to make data robust against channel noise without losing optimality.
-Based on this modularity, source coding (e.g., JPEG, JPEG2000, PNG, BPG, and AVIF) and channel coding methods (e.g., Turbo, LDPC, and Polar codes) have been developed independently for several decades.
-However, it is known that the joint source-channel coding (JSCC) design strictly outperforms the separation-based design in several scenarios, such as finite block length~\cite{ho2013separation} and sending correlated data over multi-user settings~\cite{cover1980multiple}.
+Although conventional separation-based digital communication systems have undergone rapid improvements in both source coding (e.g., JPEG, JPEG2000, PNG, BPG, and AVIF) and channel coding (e.g., Turbo, LDPC, and polar codes) over several decades, further manual improvements to these rule-based methods have become increasingly difficult in satisfying recent communication requirements.
+In the other side, it is known that the joint source-channel coding (JSCC) design strictly outperforms the separation-based design in several scenarios, such as finite block length~\cite{ho2013separation} and sending correlated data over multi-user settings~\cite{cover1980multiple}.
 Early analytic research on the JSCC was limited to simple data distributions, like Gaussian cases, due to the tractability, and hence could not deal with real data, such as images~\cite{hekland2009shannon,hu2011analog}.